Cognitive Biases in Business Decision Making

 Perhaps the most pervasive bias in business settings, confirmation bias leads us to favor information that confirms our existing beliefs while discounting contradictory evidence.

 Business Impact: Teams may ignore market signals that contradict their strategy, continue investing in failing projects, or dismiss customer feedback that challenges their product vision.
+This is where objective market research helps.

 Mitigation Strategy: Actively seek disconfirming evidence.
 Assign team members to play devil's advocate during decision-making processes.
 Create psychological safety for team members to voice concerns without fear of repercussion.